WITH A LITTLE

 This pilot program extends the traditional match to help graduated youth to navigate the transition into adulthood.
 CBBBS professional program staff continue to provide match support with access to job postings, resume-building, speaking opportunities, college resources, community service opportunities, and more.
 CBBBS continues to track youth success.

 ROAD TO 100

 Founded in 1925, Catholic Big Brothers Big Sisters has served the greater Los Angeles communities for 92 years.
 The agency will focus on developing sustainable funding through a Legacy Alliance of major donors.

 The Junior Partners Program is an indispensable volunteer network of young professionals, 21 years or older, who support CBBBS programs through friend-raisers, fundraisers and volunteer activities.
 They put together match activities for Bigs and Littles such as sporting events, “Big For A Day” activities, or Bowl-4-Kids’ sakes.
-In addition, they organize social gatherings and networking opportunities both Bigs and Junior Partners, assist with mentor outreach, recruitment and recognition and The Big Holiday Party at the end of the year.
+In addition, they organize social gatherings and networking opportunities with both Bigs and Junior Partners, assist with mentor outreach, recruitment and recognition and The Big Holiday Party at the end of the year.